 Spirituality: Jesus with Skin On

-A critical think-piece on the nature of modern-American Christianity and the perception of the church regarding nonbelievers.
-A call to action, a dive into scripture and a glimpse at the painful reality of the reception and behavior of the modern church.
+A critical think-piece on the nature of modern-American Christianity, the New Age misrepresentation of Jesus and the perception of the church regarding nonbelievers.
+A call to action, a dive into scripture and a glimpse at the painful reality of the reception and behavior of the modern church and the deception of "Christ Conciousness" in New Age ideology.

 "The Barna Group explains that nonbelievers view the Church as organizations that add little, if any, value to their communities, as the church isn’t doing enough to serve the needy.
 Nonbelievers also feel that the Church is often the opponent of human rights, perpetuating war, the prevention of gay marriage and a woman’s freedom to control her body.
 When one becomes skeptical about the Church, it is not so farfetched to consider why they would view the sacred text of that very church with skepticism as well.